oxidecomputer/omicron/schema/crdb/auto-restart-policy-v2/README.md

 more general description of the desired quality of service (currently `Never` and `BestEffort`).

-This change is mechanically because Postgres and/or CRDB don't support all the schema change primitives we might use to deprecate the old state column.
+This change is mechanically complicated because Postgres and/or CRDB don't support all the schema change primitives we might use to deprecate the old state column.
 Specifically:

 * CockroachDB doesn't support altering column types without enabling an experimental flag